-Are you preparing a turkey for your holiday meal?
 Turkey and its juice can be contaminated with germs that can make you and your family sick.
-For example, turkey can contain Salmonella, Clostridium perfringens, Campylobacter, and other germs.
-Whether you’re cooking a whole bird or a part of it, such as the breast, you should take special care.
-Follow the steps below to safely store, thaw, handle, and cook your turkey.
+Raw turkey can contain Salmonella, Clostridium perfringens, Campylobacter, and other germs.
+Whether you’re cooking a whole bird or a part of it, such as the breast, you should take special care to prevent food poisoning.
+Follow the 6 steps below to safely store, thaw, handle, cook, and reheat your turkey.

 Use one of these methods to thaw your turkey.